Asabeneh/30-Days-Of-React/03_Day_Setting_Up/03_day_setting_up.md

 ## Importing Media Objects in React

 How do we import images, video and audio in react?
 Let's see how we import image first.
 Create images folder in the src folder and save an image.
-For instance let's save asabeneh.jpg image and let's import this image to index.js
+For instance let's save asabeneh.jpg image and let's import this image to index.js.
+After importing we will inject it to a JSX expression, user.
+See the code below.

 ```js
 // index.js